Ezzhingy/Ezzhingy/README.md

 I'm a fullstack developer currently enrolled as a freshman in the Honours Computer Science Co-op Program at the University of Waterloo.

 ## 👀 Talk to me about:
-- Improving website design using React, TailwindCSS, and JavaScript.
-Next.js on the horizon!
+- Improving website design using Next.js, React, and Tailwind.
+Svelte on the horizon!
 - Backend web development.
 Intermediate in Flask and now tackling Node.js + Express.js!
 - Data structures and algorithms.
 Currently using Python!
 Maybe switching to C++ for faster compilation time..